photo by Jessie Tarbox Beals from the collection of the Museum of the City of New York |

 Getting his name inexcusably bungled, The Sun reported on May 23, 1918 that "Clifford Olivette" had leased "the building at 1 and 2 Sheridan Square" for five years.
 The family moved into an upstairs apartment while Clivette converted Dieschbourg's former restaurant to The Art Mecca, where his paintings were sold, and the Bazaar de Junk, a curiosity shop of antiques and bric-a-brac to which Clivette attached romantic if dubious histories.
 He installed The Soul Light Shrine in the basement, admissible by at 25 cent fee.

-New-York Tribune, April 13, 1919 (copyright expired)
+New-York Tribune, April 13, 1919 (copyright expired) |

 Clivette's vaudeville background had taught him how to lure the public.
 He referred to himself as "The Man in Black," and as an artist, a "great modern master."

 Not everyone was fooled by Clivette's sometimes outlandish stories about the items he sold.
-On October 5, 1919 The New York Times wrote "Clivette, character extraordinary and Munchausen plenipotentiary, will sell you in his store--something straight out of Balzac--anything from the salt cellar that Robespierre used in his last meal to a preserved icicle brought by Peary from the north pole.
+On October 5, 1919, The New York Times wrote, "Clivette, character extraordinary and Munchausen plenipotentiary, will sell you in his store--something straight out of Balzac--anything from the salt cellar that Robespierre used in his last meal to a preserved icicle brought by Peary from the north pole.
 Pass the Bon Mot is the motto of this corner.
 Here nothing is true but debts."

 Clivette's embellished histories were lavished on the wrong visitors on January 28, 1919.
-That night, just after midnight, a group of uptowners "slumming" in the Village stopped by No. 1 Sheridan Square.
+That night, just after midnight, a group of uptowners "slumming" in the Village stopped by 1 Sheridan Square.
 Among them were newspaper cartoonist Oscar Cesare and his wife, and historian Bill Van Der Weyde.
 They were shown the Art Mecca and the Soul Light Shrine (after having paid their 25 cents each).

-The Sun reported that when Catherine pointed out "original" paintings by masters like Van Dyck, Bouguereau, Turner and Constable, Cesare asked if they might have a Michaelangelo "lying around loose."
+The Sun reported that when Catherine pointed out "original" paintings by masters like Van Dyck, Bouguereau, Turner and Constable, Cesare asked if they might have a Michelangelo "lying around loose."
 Such a shame, she answered, they had "several" but they had just been put into storage a few days earlier.

 In the Soul Light Shrine, Catherine pointed to the coal chute vault lights.
 "Those were slave holes.
 In the olden days the slaves were dropped down through those holes and kept in bondage in this very cellar.
 See those chairs fastened to ancient staples in the walls?
 Those chains prove the historic fact that this house was once a slave market."
 (At this point the reporter editorialized that the same ancient chains "to-day curiously are on sale at Hammacher, Bailey, Banks, Biddle & Schllemmle's hardware store in Fourth avenue.")